-Upcoming MOBA Pokémon Unite is set to launch on the Nintendo Switch on July 21.
+Pokémon’s debut as a MOBA is finally complete, with Pokémon Unite on the Nintendo Switch, iOS and Android.
 It’s an exciting new experiment for the Pokémon franchise — and one that could prove to be wildly popular.

 While it may not end up reaching the feverish heights of titles like League of Legends or Dota 2, there’s plenty of reasons to be excited about the launch of Unite and what it could do for the MOBA genre.

 Here’s everything we know about the game.